Selected Working Papers

 with Cassidy, R., Janssens, W.

-We ask whose preferences within the household attitudinal interventions should target in order to reduce violence and promote women’s labour market participation.
+We ask whose preferences within the household attitudinal interventions should target in order to reduce violence and promote education for girls.
 We conduct a cluster-randomized control trial across 200 rural villages in Pakistan, in which an attitudinal intervention is targeted at either men, women or both genders.
 We use incentivized artefactual field experiments to elicit beliefs, attitudes, beliefs about others’ attitudes (“social norms”) and intra-household bargaining.

 Intimate Partner Violence, Preferences, and Economic Decision-making.